marthenlt/graalvm-reliance-india-workshop-13082020/README.md

 ![user input](images/userinput.png)
 >```sh
-> /usr/bin/time -l ./topten large.txt  # -v for linux
+> /usr/bin/time -v ./topten large.txt  # -l on MacOS
 >```

 the output is something like the following: